EREA: Early Research Experience Awards

 Early Research Experience Award (EREA) FAQs

-• Dr. T.J.
-Billard’s project, through the Center for Applied Transgender Studies, involves a citation network analysis of the multidisciplinary field of transgender studies, mapping its structure and identifying patterns of idea exchange across the humanities, social sciences, and life sciences.
-Skills that will be acquired: The EREA student will gain an intimate familiarity with the literature within the field of trans studies and learn both bibliometric and network analysis methods.
+- Chloe Hsu is working with Dr. TJ Billard on a project through the Center for Applied Transgender Studies.
+This project involves a citation network analysis of the multidisciplinary field of transgender studies, mapping its structure and identifying patterns of idea exchange across the humanities, social sciences, and life sciences.

-• Dr. Jeremy Birnholtz offers the opportunity to work in the Social Media Lab at Northwestern on a project that explores how social media has emerged as a potential space for incarcerated and formerly incarcerated individuals to regain control over their visibility.
-The work may also include assisting with editing/finalizing Dr. Birnholtz’s book manuscript, which draws on 10 years of research regarding self-presentation on social media, particularly in LGBTQ+ communities.
-Skills that will be acquired: interviewing techniques, data collection, editing.
+- Harper Barnowski is working with Dr. Jeremy Birnholtz in the Social Media Lab at Northwestern on a project that explores how social media has emerged as a potential space for incarcerated and formerly incarcerated individuals to regain control over their visibility.
+Harper may also assist with editing/finalizing Dr. Birnholtz’s book manuscript, which draws on 10 years of research regarding self-presentation on social media, particularly in LGBTQ+ communities.

-• Dr. Ignacio F. Cruz’s Communicating Expertise on TikTok in the OrgFutures Research Lab is a project that investigates how medical professionals use TikTok to construct and communicate their expertise, blending professional knowledge with personal branding.
-Skills that will be acquired: hands-on experience with qualitative research methods, such as conducting interviews, thematic coding, and analyzing data, to explore the evolving relationship between expertise and broader public knowledge creation.
+- Selina Xu is working with Dr. Ignacio F. Cruz on a project called Communicating Expertise on TikTok in the OrgFutures Research Lab.
+This project investigates how medical professionals use TikTok to construct and communicate their expertise, blending professional knowledge with personal branding.

-• Dr. Leslie DeChurch’s Renaissance Women: A leadership perspective on the the Medici women in Florence (1434-1537) investigates the leadership of six influential women from the Medici family, who are significant to Florence’s Renaissance.
-Through historiometric analysis, it examines how their leadership evolved and how they influenced the rise of the Medici from informal power to hereditary rule.
-Skills that will be acquired: 1)Historiometric research methods, 2) Leadership theory application and analysis 3) Data coding and interpretation, 4) Team collaboration and training in research methodologies, and 5) Scholarly writing and case study development.
+- Emily Jung is working with Dr. Leslie DeChurch on a project entitled Renaissance Women: A leadership perspective on the the Medici women in Florence (1434-1537).
+This lab investigates the leadership of six influential women from the Medici family, who are significant to Florence’s Renaissance.
+Through historiometric analysis, Emily will examine how their leadership evolved and how they influenced the rise of the Medici from informal power to hereditary rule.

-• Dr. Nicholas Diakopoulos’s Generative AI tools for investigative journalism is part of the Newsroom Initiative, which involves prototyping tools to help investigative journalists sift through large sets of documents and uncover newsworthy findings.
-The EREA student will help identify examples of real-world investigative journalism projects and analyze the findings that came out of them, the documents that they relied on, and how they approached their reporting.
-Skills that will be acquired: critical analysis within the context of investigative journalism, task analysis for generative AI workflows, data processing.
+- Ethan Silver is working with Dr. Nicholas Diakopoulos on a project called Generative AI tools for investigative journalism, which is part of the Newsroom Initiative.
+This project involves prototyping tools to help investigative journalists sift through large sets of documents and uncover newsworthy findings.
+Ethan will help identify examples of real-world investigative journalism projects and analyze the findings that came out of them, the documents that they relied on, and how they approached their reporting.

-• Dr. Rayvon Fouche’s Hype, Sneaker Culture, and Digital Marketplaces examines digital sneaker marketplaces (StockX, Flight Club, eBay, etc.) to map, track, and assess the longitudinal relationships between price, marketing, and rhetorical traffic on digital forums to understand the evolution of sneaker hype.
-The intent of this research is to understand how the components of hype–scarcity, design, aesthetics, pleasure, and acquisitiveness–feed social and cultural desires for sneakers.
-Skills that will be acquired: humanities and social science critical analysis.
+- Karina Rosas is working with Dr. Rayvon Fouché on his Hype, Sneaker Culture, and Digital Marketplaces project.
+This lab examines digital sneaker marketplaces (StockX, Flight Club, eBay, etc.) to map, track, and assess the longitudinal relationships between price, marketing, and rhetorical traffic on digital forums to understand the evolution of sneaker hype.
+Karina will examine how the components of hype–scarcity, design, aesthetics, pleasure, and acquisitiveness–feed social and cultural desires for sneakers.

-• Dr. Duri Long’s Every Body Dance Now: Perspectives for HCI from Physically Integrated Dance involves working with dancers who use assistive technologies (predominately wheelchairs) to understand the ways they use their assistive devices during dance collaborations with non-disabled dancers and how that might be applied to augmented reality, virtual reality, and human-AI collaboration.
-Skills that will be acquired: analyzing interviews, qualitative analysis, qualitative coding (no prior experience required), thematic analysis, and research planning using tools like atlas.TI.
+- Annabeth Lundberg is working with Dr. Duri Long on a project entitled Every Body Dance Now: Perspectives for HCI from Physically Integrated Dance.
+This lab involves working with dancers who use assistive technologies (predominately wheelchairs) to understand the ways they use their assistive devices during dance collaborations with non-disabled dancers and how that might be applied to augmented reality, virtual reality, and human-AI collaboration.

-• Dr. Yingdan Lu is offering an EREA student the opportunity to work in her Computational Multimodal Communication Lab, which offers diverse research opportunities on projects that explore digital technology, political communication, and information manipulation (e.g., misinformation, disinformation, propaganda).
-Skills that will be acquired: content analysis, literature review, and data validation while working closely with PhD students and faculty.
-Mandarin Chinese a plus.
+- Violet Liu is working with Dr. Yingdan Lu in her Computational Multimodal Communication Lab, which offers diverse research opportunities on projects that explore digital technology, political communication, and information manipulation (e.g., misinformation, disinformation, propaganda).

-• Dr. Sulafa Zidani’s project is based in global communication and power, specifically focusing on how digital media content like memes is involved in transnational cultural dynamics.
+- Amber Lu is working with Dr. Sulafa Zidani on a project based in global communication and power, specifically focusing on how digital media content like memes is involved in transnational cultural dynamics.
 Students will map secondary sources about digital media content and organize the literature into a database as a basis for bibliography and literature review.
-Skills that will be acquired: finding sources, determining their relevance and reliability, structuring a literature review, time management, finding and identifying research topics, the difference between primary and secondary sources, and more.
-(Note: additional language skills a plus.)

 Communication Sciences and Disorders